rhammell/nft-me/README.md

 ## Smart Contract Configuration

-By default, the app is configured to interact with versions of the NFT-Me ERC-721 token contract depolyed on the following networks:
+The app is configured to interact with versions of the NFT-Me contract depolyed on the following networks:
 - Polygon Mainnet:
 - Polygon Mumbai Testnet: 0xd0bB2E123A729caC9B413783bAB72572A0a17C5D